HBPVIS/ZeroBuf/README.md

 * Direct get and set functionality on the defined data members
 * A single memory buffer storing all data members, which is directly serializable
-* Usable, random read and write access to the the data members
+* Usable, random read and write access to the data members
 * Zero copy of the data used by the (C++) implementation from and to the network

 # Features